simoncblyth/j/issues/jdiff_jPMTSIM_changes.rst

 jdiff_jPMTSIM_changes
 =========================

-TODO : review j/PMTSim changes and get some of them into JUNOSW branches
+DONE : review j/PMTSim changes and get some of them into JUNOSW branches
 --------------------------------------------------------------------------

 HMM: j/PMTSim having a separate sources that are manually synced like